OUT MAINE BOARD

 Cynthia Turcotte

-Board Member (she/her/hers)
+Board Member (she/her)

 Cynthia Turcotte is a former high school teacher for over 20 years and GSA adviser for ten.
 She has worked with and supported LGBTQ+ youth throughout her teaching career.
 She loved volunteering at the Rainbow Ball for many years.
 Since leaving teaching, she has been working with her husband, Tom Fair, at the business they run called Applewald Farm.
 Applewald Farm is a produce farm/apple orchard/cider mill/bakery/gift shop, which keeps them busy.
 They are helped at the farm by their two grown sons, one of whom is part of the LGBTQ+ family.